ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 BL1 calls this function to get the image descriptor information ``image_desc_t`` for the provided ``image_id`` from the platform.

 The default implementation always returns a common BL2 image descriptor.
-ARM standard platforms return an image descriptor corresponding to BL2 or one of the firmware update images defined in the Trusted Board Boot Requirements specification.
+Arm standard platforms return an image descriptor corresponding to BL2 or one of the firmware update images defined in the Trusted Board Boot Requirements specification.